harshrawat17/template3/projects/LDO.md

 ## Working

-* A vref is set by a source and the comparator finds the difference bertween the feedback voltage and the vref and then amplifies it
+* A vref is set by a source and the comparator finds the difference bertween the feedback voltage and the vref and then amplifies it.
 * The amplified voltage is given as gate voltage to the pass device which regulates the current flowing through it.
-* The current then proportionaly decreases/increases the feedback voltage .
+* The current then proportionaly decreases/increases the feedback voltage.
-* Based on the feedback voltage the difference is again calculated till the difference is minimized
+* Based on the feedback voltage the difference is again calculated till the difference is minimized.
-* The feedback loop keeps running till the output voltage is maintained
+* The feedback loop keeps running till the output voltage is maintained.
-* A separate compensation block is integrated to ensure the output does not oscillate and system have sufficient phase margin throughout PVT
+* A separate compensation block is integrated to ensure the output does not oscillate and system have sufficient phase margin throughout PVT.